 He holds a Master of Business Administration and has post-graduate studies in public relations and humanities.
 In his professional business life he has been a Chief Financial Officer twice and a Chief Operating Officer as well.

-In 2012 Abilene Christian University named Adams as the 2012 Young Alumnus of the Year.
+In 2012 Adams’ alma mater Abilene Christian University named him the 2012 Young Alumnus of the Year.

 In 2012 he was named a Research Fellow at the University of Texas’ Program in Sports and Media.
 The Texas Program in Sports and Media created the TPSM Fellows program as an initiative to bring the voices and experiences of working professionals in the sports and media industries on campus for creative interaction and collaboration with faculty and students.
 Adams was named the program’s first fellow.